 If you find yourself dozing in the afternoon and want a healthy pick-me-up, Organic Matcha Power® is a great coffee alternative.
 It provides a balanced, natural energy lift for 4+ hours and gently sustains your concentration and productivity while simultaneously supporting your overall health and well-being.

 Matcha does contain some caffeine, though, so if you want to totally ban caffeine from your diet, a great caffeine-free energy booster is Organic Blue-Green Algae.
-Blue-Green Algae, one of the planet’s most complete, chlorophyll-rich superfoods, enhances mental clarity and focus while boosting energy and stamina.
+Blue-Green Algae, one of the planet’s most complete, chlorophyll-rich superfoods, helps enhance mental clarity and focus while promoting energy and stamina.

 Electrolytes

-In our fast-paced world, many people aren’t eating enough raw, plant-based foods and are therefore deficient in electrolytes - specifically magnesium, potassium and calcium.
-This can lead to feeling “wired but tired,” restlessness, and even leg cramps that can keep you awake.
+In our fast-paced world, many people aren’t eating enough raw, plant-based foods and are therefore lacking in electrolytes - specifically magnesium, potassium and calcium.
+This can lead to feeling a “wired but tired” restlessness, that can keep you awake.

-The humble banana is packed with potassium and magnesium - critical minerals for promoting relaxation and calm in our muscles and our brain.
+The humble banana is packed with potassium and magnesium - critical minerals for calming our minds, relaxing muscles, and encouraging relaxation.
 Other good sources of potassium are white beans, avocados, and sweet potatoes.
 Dark leafy greens like spinach and kale, legumes, and nuts are rich in magnesium and calcium.

 An easy way to ensure you’re getting enough daily minerals is by taking Bone Renewal®, a comprehensive supplement with bioavailable plant-based minerals.